+Think it through.
 This may sound obvious, but...you realize the country is about 3,000 miles wide, right?
 And you know it could take you four or five days—each way—to drive that far?
 And if you want to stop and spend some time in one spot, that's going to lengthen your vacation?

 Consider the family.
 Road trips with kids are not only possible, but can also be delightful.
 Of course, that all depends on the kids.
-Our best road trip

 But before you plan a cross-country trip, have a frank discussion about the car tendencies and travel tolerance of your kids and other family members.
 Tell your kids they'll be stuck in the car for six or more hours per day, two hours at a time, for two weeks, and see how they react.

+Find an appealing destination.
 You don't want to drive across America and then spend several days visiting somewhere uninspiring.
 Sure, you'll just be happy to be out of the car, but why not make your cross country road trip to a destination you've always wanted to see?

 Why not plan a one-day stopover in Albuquerque/Santa Fe, Amarillo, Oklahoma City, or Memphis?
 You'll recharge your batteries as you explore a new city.
 Stopovers are a great way to turn a long drive into a real vacation.

 Non-interstate highways make for slower going, but you'll generally see more beautiful scenery and will have a chance to see small-town life up close.
 If you're not on a tight deadline, plan to leave the interstates for at least parts of your trip.

+Use different routes for "going" and "coming."
 Here's a great way to strike that interstate/highway balance: take different roads on your way out and way back.
 On our big road trip from California to the St. Louis area, we took mostly non-interstates on the way out and got to see remote towns in southern Utah, the reservation town of Kayenta in Arizona, and the panhandles of Texas and Oklahoma.